michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 Password managers are safe storage applications which specialize in passwords and other secrets.
 Generally they don’t store large documents but only small amounts of information.

-Popular password managers are [1Password](https://1password.com/ "Password Manager for Mac, iOS, Windows and Android"), [KeePassX](https://www.keepassx.org/ "Open-source Cross Platform Password Manager") or [LastPass](https://lastpass.com/ "Online Password Storage").
+Popular password managers are [1Password](https://1password.com/ "Password Manager for Mac, iOS, Windows and Android"), [KeePassX](https://www.keepassx.org/ "Open-source Cross-Platform Password Manager") or [LastPass](https://lastpass.com/ "Online Password Storage").
 There are a lot more lesser known.
 I recommend local applications over web services like LastPass, which store your passphrases on their servers where you have less control and needs a lot of trust.

 To save a password you create a login item having your username, passphrase and the URL of the website if it’s a website.
 Using your manager you can log in by automatically filling in your username and password and initiating the login.
 Depending on the manager this works on desktop and mobile, because the passphrases are synced between your devices.

-Password managers do also generate strong passphrases for you and store them automatically as login items.
+Password managers do also generate strong passphrases for you and store them automatically as login items, which can be filled-in automatically.

 I use 1Password on my Mac, iPhone and iPad and I’m very satisfied with the experience.
-It’s the first app I install on all those devices.
+It’s the first app I install on all those devices whenever I get a new one.

 ## Generate In Bulk If You Are a Techie